FrankReiser/ReiserRT_Core/README.md

 ## Some notes on Operating Systems

 ### Windows
-Windows offers real-time process priority classes.
+Windows offers realtime process priority classes.
 However, I would not kid myself too much here.
 To the best of my knowledge, Windows does not offer a fully preemptive kernel.
 I am also not sure about "Priority Inheritance".